Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     <img src="src/1.2_19.png" width="500">

-    **Stochastic Gradient Descent (SGD)**: Instead of evaluating gradients over all examples, evaluate it for each individual training example.
+    **Stochastic Gradient Descent (SGD)**: Instead of evaluating gradients over all examples, evaluate it for each individual training example i.e. a node.

     <img src="src/1.2_20.png" width="500">

 - How should we randomly walk?

     So far we have described how to optimize embeddings given a random walk strategy R.
-    What strategies should we useto run random walks?
+    What strategies should we use to run random walks?

     - Simplest idea: Just run fixed-length, unbiased random walks starting from each node.
     - The issue is that such notion of similarity is too constrained

-    How can we genralize this? -> node2vec
+    How can we genralize this? &rarr; node2vec

 - Overview of **node2vec**